 Nasi Kuning – Indonesian Yellow Party Rice

-Nasi kuning is yellow rice.
-It is often eaten in Indonesia during festivals; anniversaries, weddings, birthdays or a holy party of any kind.
+Nasi kuning is yellow rice and is eaten in Indonesia during festivals; anniversaries, weddings, birthdays, or a holy party of any kind.

 The rice is flavored with santen (coconut cream), kunjit (turmeric), salam, pandan, jeruk purut, lemongrass and salt.
 I’ve learned all sorts of ways to make yellow rice and usually it takes some time.

 But my own recipe is different.
-This recipe is enough for 3-4 people and done in 50 minutes (steam for about 20 minutes and rest for 30 minutes).
+This recipe is enough for about 4 people and is done in 60 minutes (steam for about 20 minutes and rest for 30 minutes).
 I use my regular electric rice steamer.
 So easy!

 - 350 grams of pandan rice